Skip navigation

 Francesca Lanz

-On these topics, I have a wide track record of publications, international research funding success, impact, and collaborative working.
-I have over a decade of experience in developing and working on cutting-edge funded research projects in the field of architecture and heritage.
-Among these I contributed as Co-Investigator and Dissemination Leader for the the collaborative research projects MeLa (EU-FP7, 2011–2015) on museums and migration, and TRACES (EU-H2020, 2016-2019) on contentious heritage and creative co-productions; I have been Co-Principal Investigator for the collaborative research project en/counter/points (HERA, 2019–22) on public spaces in a time of migrations, and Principal Investigator for the research project ReMIND (MSCA-IF, 2019–22) an interdisciplinary study on the adaptive reuse of former asylums into "mind museums".
+This has resulted in numerous publications and resaerch collaborations.
+She has over a decade of experience in developing and leading funded research projects in the field of architecture and heritage.
+Among these, she contributed as Co-Investigator and Dissemination Leader for the collaborative research projects MeLa (EU-FP7, 2011–2015) on museums and migration, and TRACES (EU-H2020, 2016–2019) on contentious heritage and creative co-productions; she was Co-Principal Investigator for en/counter/points (HERA, 2019–2022) on public spaces in a time of migrations, and Principal Investigator for ReMIND (MSCA-IF, 2019–2022), an interdisciplinary study on the adaptive reuse of former asylums into mind museums.
+More recently, she was PI for RETRACE (British Academy Pump Priming, 2025), investigating the eco-cultural transformative potential of dissonant heritage, and is currently PI for a British Academy/Leverhulme Grant investigating the societal impact of mind museums through visitor studies at selected institutions and a programme of knowledge exchange events.

-Alongside these and other funded research programmes, I have been involved in several design-based research projects, and I have been appointed for scientific consultancies developing research-informed solutions to real-world problems, engaging with external stakeholders and contributing to stakeholder-focused knowledge exchange.
-These include a consultancy for the adaptive reuse and musealisation of the former prison at Fornelli for the Parco Nazionale dell'Asinara (2018-2019); a scientific consultancy on the "City museums global mapping and definition" special project by CAMOC, the International Council of Museums committee for city museums (2020-2023); the participation as a designer in a pilot study supported by the Milan Municipality and UNICEF for the refurbishing of a primary school in Milan (2017-2018); and the design contribution in the project for the musealisation and adaptive reuse of the Marchiondi Institute in Milan, funded by the bank foundation CARIPLO (2009-2010).
+Alongside funded research programmes, Dr Lanz has been involved in several design-based research projects and has been appointed for scientific consultancies developing research-informed solutions to real-world problems, engaging with external stakeholders and contributing to knowledge exchange.
+These include a consultancy for the adaptive reuse and musealisation of the former prison at Fornelli for the Parco Nazionale dell'Asinara (2018–2019); a scientific consultancy on the "City Museums Global Mapping and Definition" special project by CAMOC, the International Council of Museums committee for city museums (2020–2023); the participation as a designer in a pilot study supported by Milan Municipality and UNICEF for the refurbishment of a primary school in Milan (2017–2018); and a design contribution to the project for the musealisation and adaptive reuse of the Marchiondi Institute in Milan, funded by Fondazione Cariplo (2009–2010).

 • Please visit the Pure Research Information Portal for further information